 and along the roadside as you head out to the beach.
 But you

-will also be glad to know that Kailua Beach Park also has a kayak
+will also be glad to know that there are companies that provide kayaks

 You really should consider renting a car, when visiting Kailua Beach Oahu.
 Riding the bus can take up to 90 minutes with three different Oahu Bus transfers, starting from Waikiki.
 Driving your own Oahu rent a car should only take 30 to 45 minutes, depending on traffic.